-The renewal means DPUK will receive a further £7.5m from the MRC, with up to £8.5m from partners, in support of its aims.
+The renewal means DPUK will receive a further £7.5m from the MRC, with more than £8.5m from partners, in support of its aims.
 DPUK’s mission is to accelerate progress in dementia research by identifying the early signs of disease and supporting the translation of scientific discoveries into potential new treatments and preventive strategies.

 The next phase of DPUK will build on its achievements to date in three key areas, working strategically with aligned investments in the UK: